Where can I get a copy of the Student Medical Report Form?

 What should I do if my immunization records are lost or unavailable?

 You could have special blood tests called IgG titers to show immunity to measles, mumps, and rubella, a tetanus/diphtheria/pertussis (Tdap) booster, a Mantoux TB test for tuberculosis, and a hepatitis B vaccine.
-Please refer to page 2 of the Student Medical Report Form for complete instructions.

 My doctor says I only need one measles immunization.
 Is this true?